J-Source, with funding from CWA Canada, is hiring a paid reporting fellow to dig deeper into the human impacts of COVID-19 on journalism in Canada

 - Have experience doing digital journalism

-- Be interested in gender and labour issues
+- Be interested in media, policy, labour and technology-related issues

 - Have experience with self-directed work